-GoGlobal is helping its Argentinian client workers mitigate these effects of inflation by indexing the salary to USD and calculating pay in ARS based on the monthly market rate.
+GoGlobal is helping its Argentinian client workers mitigate these effects of inflation by calculating the indexed salary of the Argentina peso to the US dollar indexing the salary to USD and calculating pay in ARS based on the monthly market rate.

-That way, the worker’s salary will be affected less by inflation and depreciating currency than it would be if it were a fixed salary in Argentinian pesos.
+That way, the worker’s salary will be affected less by inflation and depreciating currency than it would be if it were a fixed salary in Argentinian currency.

 Across the globe, inflation is predicted to get worse before it gets better, according to IHS Markit.

 While using an indexed salary solution won’t solve the larger issues of inflation or increased cost of living, using an EOR service to pay stability to your Argentinian employees can help improve stability in their quality of life.

 If you have employees in Argentina or are interested in expanding there and want to remove the risk of depreciating currency, contact a GoGlobal expert to discuss your options.